Anti-gay purges in Canada: Fruit machine

 The fruit machine was a government funded scientific project in the 1960s that sought to develop the ability to detect homosexuality in the participant.
 It was invented in order to help find informants and possible homosexuals in a more economical function.
 The series of tests were centred around photographic measurements of the eye as the participant would be shown both hetero- and homoerotic photos.
-The term 'fruit machine' is alleged to have been coined by a Royal Canadian Mountain Police officer who was aware of the project.
+The term fruit machine is alleged to have been coined by a Royal Canadian Mountain Police officer who was aware of the project.
 The controversial project was initiated by the Privy Council Office with encouragement by then RCMP Commissioner Walter Harvison.
 The research was headed by Carleton University's Dr. Frank Robert Wake, with support from various officials in federal departments.
 This included assistance of the Defence Research Board and the National Defence Medical Centre.
-Dr. Frank Wake and Mr. Don Wall of the Privy Council Office (PCO) visited the United States in 1961-62 in order to learn from the experience of the FBI, CIA and the U.S National Security Agency (NSA) in dealing with their so-called 'homosexual problem.'
+Wake and Don Wall of the Privy Council Office (PCO) visited the United States in 1961-62 in order to learn from the experience of the FBI, CIA and the U.S National Security Agency (NSA) in dealing with their so-called 'homosexual problem.'

-The overarching goal of the project, as explained by the RCMP commissioner, was "to prevent the 'engagement of homosexuals in the government service on the grounds that they are practising criminals under Sections 147 and 149 of the Criminal Code of Canada."
+The overarching goal of the project, as explained by the RCMP commissioner, was "to prevent the 'engagement of homosexuals in the government service on the grounds that they are practising criminals under Sections 147 and 149 of the Criminal Code of Canada".
 The fruit machine project had overall encountered numerous difficulties in its efficiency and success rates.
 The RCMP had failed to gather sufficient numbers of homosexuals as test subjects and found a significant reluctance in heterosexuals volunteering for the project.

-By 1964, no practical results from Dr. Wake’s research were achieved and the project dragged through the 1960s with little positive result, partially for lack of sufficient individuals to test, especially women.
+By 1964, no practical results from Wake's research were achieved and the project dragged through the 1960s with little positive result, partially for lack of sufficient individuals to test, especially women.